Partner in Charge, Atlanta

 - Panel member, Midwinter Meeting of the ABA Employer Rights and Responsibilities regarding benefit claims, 2008

 - Listed as a Labor and Employment Litigation Star by Benchmark Litigation, 2019 and 2020

 - Selected to the 2018 edition of Who's Who Legal: Pensions & Benefits

 - Selected to the Georgia Super Lawyers* list, Employment & Labor, 2010-2018

-- Selected for inclusion in The Best Lawyers in America© 2009-2021 in the field of Employment Law-Management, Labor Law-Management and Litigation-Labor and Employment; named the Best Lawyers® 2018 Labor Law-Management "Lawyer of the Year" in Atlanta
+- Selected for inclusion in The Best Lawyers in America© 2009 to 2022 for Employment Law-Management, Labor Law-Management and Litigation-Labor and Employment; named the Best Lawyers® 2018 Labor Law-Management "Lawyer of the Year" in Atlanta

-- Recognized in Chambers USA: America's Leading Lawyers for Business, Labor & Employment – Georgia, 2012-2020; Employee Benefits & Executive Compensation, Georgia, 2021
+- Recognized in Chambers USA: America's Leading Lawyers for Business, Labor & Employment, Georgia, 2012-2020; Employee Benefits & Executive Compensation, Georgia, 2021

 - Named to the 2015 BTI Client Service All-Star Team